-A colleague I used to work with recently asked me, don’t I miss work?
+A colleague I used to work with recently asked me, don’t I miss work at the hospital?
 My first reaction was yes in a way I do miss it.
 I miss the patients mostly.
 I miss interaction with them and the opportunity of meeting so many different Saudis from all levels of society and learning about the culture and customs.
-Especially I miss having the Bedouin people as patients and seeing those smiles on the faces of paediatric patients.
+Especially I miss having the Bedouin people as patients and seeing those smiles on the faces of pediatric patients.

-Learn about the amazing Saudi hospitality I experienced with patients here: http://blueabaya.com/2011/12/saudi-hospitality.html
+Learn about the amazing Saudi hospitality I experienced with patients here: saudi-hospitality

 Read about the salary racism , which is one of the causes behind the workplace bullying problem.

 Patient care was always the best part of the job.
 Naturally I miss some co-workers as well.
 Many, many awesome people from all over the world I was lucky to meet along the way.
 I made some great friends and found many like-minded people during the years.
 I miss the social aspect of work and of course the extra money, who wouldn’t!

 What I don’t miss in particular however is the bureaucratic nature of the hospital.
 Everything is just so DIFFICULT.
 Things don’t work anything near to how they do in the west although the hospitals claim to be run by the American model.
 This is 100% a Saudi model complete with a mix of discrimination against sex and nationality, pecking orders, red tape, complicated policies, gross incompetence, random unfairness, cosmetic campaigns, some unprofessional management and so forth.

 I don’t miss that one bit.
 If I could just interact with the patients and not have to deal with the rest of the load, I would be running back.
 But in the end I think, is it worth the stress and hassle?
 At the moment I feel it isn’t but I might change my mind in the future, who knows.